jborean93/packer-windoze/README.md

 Once complete the `virtualbox.box` file will be created in the same folder the `packer.json` file is located in.
-This file can be added to Vagrant using `vagrant box add file.box` or can be shared with others using your own methods.
+This file can be added to Vagrant using `vagrant box add virtualbox.box` or can be shared with others using your own methods.

 ## What It Does